What do you really know about cheap tires versus expensive tires?

 Now the cheapest tires you can find won’t have a manufacturer’s mileage warranty or if it does, it’ll be relatively low.
 That brings us back to dad’s saying; if you buy the cheapest Tier 3 tire you can, you will likely go through two sets in the time it would take to wear out one set of good quality tires.
 And the good tires won’t cost twice as much, so you’ll end up paying more per mile driven with the cheap tires.

 Your tires are the only part of your vehicle that touch the road.
 You’re only as safe as your tires are well built.
+Make sure that your cheap tires are QUALITY if that’s the way you go.

-Buy value – not price.
+Buy for value, not price.